FrancoisCarouge/Kalman/README.md

 ## Selected Tradeoffs

 In theory there is no difference between theory and practice, while in practice there is.
-The following tradeoffs hav been selected for the implementation:
+The following tradeoffs have been selected for the implementation:

 - Update and prediction additional arguments are stored in the filter at the costs of memory and performance for the benefits of consistent data access and records.
 - The default floating point data type for the filter is `double` with about 16 significant digits to reduce loss of information compared to `float`.
+- The ergonomics and precision of the default filter takes precedence over performance.

 ## Lessons Learned

 Design, development, and testing uncovered unexpected facets of the projects:

 - The filter's state, output, and input column vectors should be type template parameters to allow the filter to participate in full-compile time verification of unit and index-type safeties.
-- There exists Kalman filters with hundreds of state variables.
+- There exist Kalman filters with hundreds of state variables.
-- The `float` data type has about 7 significant digits.
+- The `float` data type has about seven significant digits.
 Floating point error is a loss of information to account for in design.

 ## Performance

 The [benchmarks](benchmark) share some performance information.
+Custom specializations and implementations can outperform this library.
+Custom optimizations may include: using a different covariance estimation update formula; removing symmetry support; using a different matrix inversion formula; removing unused or identity model dynamics supports; implementing a generated, unrolled filter algebra expressions; or running on accelerator hardware.

 ![Eigen Update](benchmark/image/eigen_update.svg)
 ![Float](benchmark/image/float.svg)